SCIInstitute/ShapeWorks/docs/getting-started/examples.md

 ## Left Atrium: SSM from Segmentations

 This segmentation-based [use case](../use-cases/left-atrium.md) demonstrates using the ShapeWorks functionality to groom shapes (given as binary segmentations) and their corresponding imaging data (e.g., MRI).
-This use case also showcases a single scale and multiscale optimization for correspondence models.
+This use case also showcases a single-scale and multi-scale optimization for correspondence models.

 ## Femurs: SSM from Meshes